h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_Quiz.md

 #### Task
 1. For an RBF kernel, design a grid search over $C \in [10^{-3}, 10^3]$ and $\gamma \in [10^{-4}, 10^1]$
-2. Implement nested cross-validation for unbiased parameter selection
+2. Design nested cross-validation for unbiased parameter selection
 3. How many hyperparameter combinations should you test for reliable results?
 4. Design an early stopping criterion for expensive parameter searches
 5. Compare grid search vs random search vs Bayesian optimization for kernel parameter tuning